icopy-site/awesome/docs/awesome/awesome-ads.md

 ## Contact

-If you have any questions or suggestion about this list, do not hesitate to contact me on Twitter [@\_seunoura](https://twitter.com/_seunoura) or [open an issue](https://github.com/cenoura/awesome-ads/issues/new).
+If you have any questions or suggestions about this list, do not hesitate to contact me on Twitter [@\_seunoura](https://twitter.com/_seunoura) or [open an issue](https://github.com/cenoura/awesome-ads/issues/new).

 ## License